imapex/ahod_websvc/README.md

-# All Hands On Deck web server
+# All Hands On Deck IoT Demo Web Service Container
 ## This repo is used as part of the IMAPEX "All Hands On Deck" IoT demo.

 The full description of the demo can be found here